Thoracic Outlet Syndrome

-- Thoracic outlet syndrome (TOS) is a condition that occurs when nerves or blood vessels are compressed (pinched) in the thoracic outlet.
-The thoracic outlet is the area between your collarbone and your first (top) rib.
+Thoracic outlet syndrome (TOS) occurs when nerves or blood vessels are pinched in the thoracic outlet.
+The thoracic outlet is the area between your collarbone and your first rib.
 Nerves and blood vessels run through the thoracic outlet as they go from your chest out to your hands.
-TOS may occur on one or both sides of your body.
-TOS may be caused by an injury, a congenital problem, drooping shoulders, or repeated movements.
-You may have pain, numbness, tingling, and swelling.
-You may have a weak grip or weak hand muscles and your hand may get smaller.

-- You have pain, numbness, or tingling in your head, neck, shoulder, arm, or hand.
+- You have new pain, numbness, or tingling in your neck, shoulder, arm, or hand.

 - One hand looks smaller than the other.

-- Your arm, hand, or both ache or feel heavy.
+- Your arm or hand aches or feels heavy.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.